You want smart political talk without the meltdowns?

 Why do you ask?

-And uh I agree with you on immigration, and I agree with your passion, and I agree with with all of the things look, I uh the the Trump is another point about immigration that I think is is important and something that that I I mean for all of his virtues that Trump at least has absolutely no experience with, and that's in the political world.
+There's another point about immigration that I think is important and something that, I mean, for all of his virtues that Trump at least has absolutely no experience with, and that's in the political world.

-Um his other issues, which are very popular, um, or or wouldn't nobody else would bring them up, but they're popular when he does them, saving American jobs, um, you know, reducing the price of energy, reducing regulations, um uh repealing Obamacare.
+On his other issues, which are very popular, or wouldn't nobody else would bring them up, but they're popular when he does them, saving American jobs, reducing the price of energy, reducing regulations, repealing Obamacare.

-He's not gonna get any pushback from Republicans on 90% of what he wants to do and things that will make America great again.
+He's not going to get any pushback from Republicans on 90% of what he wants to do and things that will make America great again.

-When it comes to immigration, that is the one issue he will get not only pushback but World War Three from his own party, from the Democrats from the Wall Street Journal, from George Soros.
+When it comes to immigration, that is the one issue he will get not only pushback, but World War III from his own party, from the Democrats, from the Wall Street Journal, from George Soros.

-And when you look at back at um I mean start with the first George Bush.
+And when you look back at, I mean, start with the first George Bush.

 This is what I wrote about last week.

-He even knew how the Democrats were going to to it to undermine him.
+He even knew how the Democrats were going to undermine him.

 He said it in his iconic convention speech.

-He described how the Democrats, Congress would come to him and say, um, because he promised no new taxes, and they'll come to me and and say, we've got to raid taxes, raise taxes, and I'll say no new taxes.
+He described how the Democrats, Congress would come to him and say, because he promised no new taxes, and they'll come to me and say, we've got to raise taxes, and I'll say no new taxes.

-So he knew he was what was going to happen.
+So he knew what was going to happen.

 He was a great predictor, a great prognosticator.